MohammadYaserAzrak/Hangman/README.md

 # Hangman
-A console application that uses the sowpods word list to play the well-known game Hangman.
+A console application that uses the SOWPODS word list to play the well-known game Hangman.

 ## Prerequisites
 - Python 3.x